yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ## FEATURES

-The website is very user friendly and responsive of effective navigation purposes.
-These include three (3) navigation bar links at the top right corner of each page namely:

-1. Main page

-These features enable the user to comfortably navigate from page to page using all devices including mobile, ipads, laptops and desktops computers.
-The above mentioned navigation buttons are also have hover effects whenever the cursor is on either.
+The website is very user friendly and responsive with high quality HTML, CSS and JavaScript features.
+These features enable the user to comfortably access the quiz using all devices including mobile, ipads, laptops and desktops computers.
-Each navigation button is also highlighted in red whenever the user in on a current page which facilitates user experience.

 #### 1. Main page

-This page details Michael Jordan's biography in brief bullet points to cature the attention of the reader at a glance.
-It also mentions his background in his basketball career.
-There is also an overlay effect on his name "Michael Jordan" in the header section.
+The website has only 1 main page for the quiz.
+This page has images on the right that reference the FIFA World Cup such as flags of countries, the World Cup trophy, football boots and The FIFA logo.

 ![mainpage](assets/images/Screenshot%20-%20Home.png)

-ALL 3 naviagtion pages have a footer section at the bottom.
-This is a Youtube socia media link which can be clicked to watch "The Best of Michael Jordan's playoff games"
+This page also has a footer section at the bottom.
+These socia media links including Youtube, Twitter and Facebook.
+Here users can watch some great World Cup goals.

 ### Future Features

-Additional features in the near future shall include information on Michael Jordan's charity programmes and merchandizing.
+Additional features in the near future shall include more quiz on the just-concluded FIFA World Cup 2022 hosted by Qatar.

 ## TESTING